mhedgpeth/mhedgpeth.github.io/_posts/2014-09-03-escaping-with-the-news.md

       </td>

       <td >
         None.
-I have managed to live my life for 35 years without knowing what the term “caller id spoofing” means.
+I have managed to live my life for 35 years without knowing what the term "caller id spoofing" means.
 Even if there were a risk, I suppose I would hear about it from the phone company.
-The fact that it’s on a news site tells me that it is a rare occurrence.
-Besides, I don’t even own a business so there is absolutely no chance of anything in this article affecting my life.
+The fact that it's on a news site tells me that it is a rare occurrence.
+Besides, I don't even own a business so there is absolutely no chance of anything in this article affecting my life.
       </td>
     </tr>